dappley/go-dappley-multi-server-tester/README.md

         2. No flag

-ListAddress Test Cases:
+ListAddress Test Cases

     - Invalid password
         1. ListAddress when there is no accounts.dat
         2. ListAddress with -privateKey when there is no accounts.dat
         3. ListAddress with incorrect password

-Smart Contract Test Cases:
+Smart Contract Test Cases

     - Smart contract gas 1
         1. Smart contract deployment with gas price of 1